-Truffles don’t come cheap, but for truffle lovers, they may be well worth the price.
+Truffles don’t come cheap, but for truffle lovers, they may be well worth the price (or, you could try and grow your own).
 Of course, if you’re going to spend so much on your truffles, then you need to put some care into your wine selection too.
 You don’t want a wine that’s going to make your truffles seem sub-par in any way.
 Thankfully, while truffle wine pairing can be a bit confusing, it isn’t as difficult as it sounds.

 There isn’t just one type of wine to focus on either.
 Instead, you can pair truffles with a variety of different wines.